NetworkBlockDevice/nbd/doc/proto.md

     with `NBD_REP_ACK`), the client and the server both immediately enter the transmission phase.
 The server MUST NOT send any zero padding bytes after the `NBD_REP_ACK` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
-The server MUST NOT send the final `NBD_REP_ACK` reply until all other pending option replies have been sent by the server, and a client MUST NOT send any further option requests after `NBD_OPT_GO` unless it first receives an error reply.
+The client MUST NOT send further option requests unless the final reply from the server indicates an error.

 - `NBD_OPT_GO` (7)